mikaelpatel/Cosa/README.md

 AVR/Atmega328P internal hardware modules; all pin modes, interrupt pins, PWM, Watchdog, Timer-0, UART (transmit), SPI and TWI.

+Though object-oriented with optional operator overloading syntax Cosa is between 2-10X faster than Arduino with regard to digital pin functions.
+This comes with a small price-tag; memory, 4 bytes per digital pin and 9 bytes per analog pin.
+Cosa analog pin objects holds the latest sample and allows an event handler.
+See the benchmarks in the examples directory for further details.

 Cosa also contains a data streaming format (Ciao) for encoding of C/C++ language data types such as strings, integer and floating pointer numbers into a binary format.
 It may be used for a number of